icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 * [declare-zsh](https://github.com/z-shell/declare-zsh) - A parser for zinit commands in `.zshrc`.
 It allows to perform the following actions on `.zshrc` from the command-line - enable and disable plugins add or remove snippets.
 * [deepx](https://github.com/GetAmbush/deepx-zsh-plugin) - Collection of useful and fun commands to improve workflow and quality of life.
 * [deer](https://github.com/Vifon/deer) - A file navigator for ZSH heavily inspired by [ranger](https://ranger.github.io/).
+* [defer](https://github.com/romkatv/zsh-defer) - Defers execution of a `zsh` command until `zsh` has nothing else to do and is waiting for user input.
+Its intended purpose is staged `zsh` startup.
+It works similarly to Turbo mode in [zinit](https://github.com/zdharma-continuum/zinit).
 * [depot-tools](https://github.com/kuoe0/zsh-depot-tools) - Simple oh-my-zsh plugin for installing the chromium depot_tools.
 Installing this plugin will put all of the chromium depot_tools in your path automatically.
 * [dev](https://github.com/sbfaulkner/dev-plugin-zsh) - Provides a lightweight version of Shopify's internal dev tool
 * [diff-so-fancy](https://github.com/z-shell/zsh-diff-so-fancy) - Installs [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) and enables its use in ZSH.